mickfuzz/phd4/_posts/thesis_chapters/2024-3-1-Introduction.md

     - more general / social / 21st C,
     - Computational Fluency - expression [@bers_coding_2021; @resnick_closing_2001; @resnick_fulfilling_2017]

-While this book is rightly regarded a  keystone work in this area, Illingworth points out the chapter on cultural elements of game making is not as strong as other aspects focusing mainly on studies of diverse participants rather than sharing culturally focused pedagogies.
+While this book is rightly regarded a  keystone work in this area the coverage of the cultural elements of game making is not as strong as other aspects focusing mainly on studies of diverse participants rather than sharing culturally focused pedagogies.

 ### Context of game making for curricular purposes